 - a.
-After a candidate fulfils the admission requirement the admission department verifies the validity of documents and formally registers into the program - b.
-Guides the enrolled students about the academic and academic support services through the orientation program - c.
-Guide the student and provide details of the main program and admission requirements for programs offered at SUC - d.
-Inform students about the commencement date of classes and use of portal services - e.
-Inform students about collection of the admission kit - f.
-Receive the students on the first day of classes and guide them to the orientation program - g.
-To help student get acquainted with facilities and services available at SUC a campus tour is organized by the Marketing and Admissions department.
+Guide the enrolled students about the academic and academic support services through the orientation program - b.
+Inform students about the commencement date of classes and use of portal services - c.
+Inform students about the collection of the admission kit - d.
+Receive the students on the first day of classes and guide them to the orientation program - e.
+To help students get acquainted with the facilities and services available at SUC a campus tour is organized by the marketing department. - f.
+Encourage students to use LMS to know about class schedule and other updates - g.
+Encourage student to use request management system and contact student services department for any further information or concern.